-We operate a number of different monitoring sites looking at the following pollutants:
+We operate a number of different monitoring sites that measure the following pollutants:

 Nitrogen dioxide (NO2) is one of the most dangerous of the oxides of nitrogen to human health.
 It can be directly released into the environment or formed in secondary reactions in the atmosphere.

 The main sources of nitrogen dioxide in the UK are road transport, energy generation and domestic and industrial combustion.In Bath and North East Somerset two methods to monitor Nitrogen Dioxide are used.

 - Diffusion tubes - which provide monthly average concentrations.
-Currently around 100 in Bath & North East Somerset.
+Currently around 120 in Bath & North East Somerset.
 A map of the diffusion tube locations can be found here.

 - Continuous analysers which measure the oxides of nitrogen using chemi-luminescence.